doitintl/mysql-57-eol/docs/migration_checklist.md

   - [ ] Identify new service features in the new version that could be useful (backlog it!)
   - [ ] Identify target Infrastructure configuration (instance class)
   - [ ] Estimate Development and testing efforts
+  - [ ] Establish a deployment path for critical break-fix changes on 5.7
+    - [ ] Establish a code-freeze date where non-upgrade related development will stop

 ## Development and Testing
 There are different phases of testing performed.
 Each phase has a specific goal.